Skip to main content

 Parameters:

-• limit (optional) - Number of sessions to return (1-100, default varies by client)
+• limit (optional) - Number of sessions to return (1-100)

 • after (optional) - Session ID to start pagination after